-The NWS recommends that homes and businesses that are downhill from a burn-scarred area should not wait for flash flood warnings to be issued during a storm to evacuate.
-Evacuate before or at the start of a storm to stay safe or protect your property.
-Have an evacuation plan and emergency supply kit and monitor the weather independently.
+NWS recommends that homes and businesses that are downhill from a burn-scarred area should not wait for flash flood warnings to be issued during a storm to evacuate.
+It is advised to evacuate before or at the start of a storm in order to stay safe or protect your property.
+Have an evacuation plan, an emergency supply kit, and monitor the weather independently.
 The most critical factor in recovering from a disaster is time.
 In our experience, the longer it takes to respond to a disaster, the higher the cost of recovery.
 An ERA provides priority service in times of peak demand, which translates to rapid response and efficient recovery.
 Predetermined pricing also takes the guesswork out of your recovery budget process.
-An ERA is an important part of your disaster recovery plan, providing peace of mind should an unfortunate disaster event occur.
+An ERA is an important part of your Disaster Recovery Plan, providing peace of mind should an unfortunate disaster event occur.
 Conclusion Fires are costly and deadly no matter the cause, and wildfires are becoming more likely than ever due to conditions like drought and rising annual temperatures.
 There are several ways a property owner or manager can be proactive in preventing a fire or mitigating the damage a fire does to their building, including creating a defensible zone, having proper safety and suppression equipment, and performing adequate cleaning and maintenance to prevent major causes of man-made fires.

-ATI RESTORATION HEADQUARTERS 3360 E. LA PALMA AVENUE

-ANAHEIM, CA 92806

-CONTACT USP: 800-400-9353

-E: INFO-MC@ATIRESTORATION.COM

-WITH 70+ LOCATIONS NATIONWIDE ATI RESPONDS TO MAJOR EVENT AND

-DAY-TO-DAY EMERGENCIES ACROSS THE U.S.
+ATI RESTORATION HEADQUARTERS 3360 E. LA PALMA AVENUE ANAHEIM, CA 92806 P: 800-400-9353 E: INFO-MC@ATIRESTORATION.COM WITH 60+ LOCATIONS NATIONWIDE ATI RESPONDS TO MAJOR EVETNS AND DAY-TO-DAY EMERGENCIES ACROSS THE U.S.